thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## 1 abundance aquif… aquif…    12    12     -2.75  20.5 0.0121
 ```

 A p-value of 0.012!
-This is below 0.05, meaning that there is a 95% chance that the two means are different.
+This is below 0.05, meaning that if the two aquifers truly had the same mean, we would only observe a difference at least this extreme about 1.2% of the time.
+That gives us fairly strong evidence that the means differ.
 Suppose that our data had not passed the Shapiro and/or Levene tests.
 We would then need to use a Wilcox test.
 The Wilcox test is a non-parametric test, which means that it does not use a normal distribution to model the data in order to make comparisons.
 This means that is a less powerful test than the t-test, which means that it is less likely to detect a difference in the means, assuming there is one.
 For fun, let's try that one out and compare the p-values from the two methods:

 ``` r